finalschmid/finalschmid/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
+- 🔭 I’m currently working on
+learning GitHub

-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning
+GitHUb

-- 👯 I’m looking to collaborate on ...
+- 👯 I’m looking to collaborate on anything math & physics based

-- 🤔 I’m looking for help with ...
+- 🤔 I’m looking for help with
+opportunities for a physics graduate

-- 💬 Ask me about ...
+- 💬 Ask me about
+nuclear/particle physics, quantum mechanics/computing, phase portraits, Monte Carlo methods, music

-- 📫 How to reach me: ...
+- 📫 How to reach me:
+email: callumtsmith@outlook.com

-- 😄 Pronouns: ...
+- 😄 Pronouns:
+he/him

-- ⚡ Fun fact: ...
+- ⚡ Fun fact:
+I play guitar pretty alright

 -->